Even seasoned deal-makers get cold feet when the sale becomes real. The two biggest stumbling blocks are:

 - Tax Drag: Decades of growth look great on a balance sheet until you calculate capital-gains taxes.

-CRTs exist precisely where those two pain points intersect.
+CRTs, formally known as charitable remainder trusts, exist precisely where those two pain points intersect.

 CRT Fundamentals Every Owner Should Know